anquanscan/sec-tools/README.md

 [AuthMeReloaded](https://github.com/AuthMe/AuthMeReloaded): The best authentication plugin for the Bukkit/Spigot API!
 [BeFree](https://github.com/Mahi2/BeFree): Website Security, Antivirus & Firewall || a powerful application that can secure your website against hackers, attacks and other incidents of abuse
 [grapX](https://github.com/kabilan1290/grapX): grapX will iterate through the URLs and grep the endpoints with all possible extensions.
 [n00bRAT](https://github.com/abhishekkr/n00bRAT): Remote Administration Toolkit (or Trojan) for POSiX (Linux/Unix) system working as a Web Service
+[Kali-Linux-Tools-Interface](https://github.com/lucasfrag/Kali-Linux-Tools-Interface): Graphical Web interface developed to facilitate the use of security information tools.